joaocarvalhoopen/How_to_be_a_scientist_for_one_day/README.md

 <br>
 It should be something very precise and it should not be very complex, something that I could do, test and run experiments in one day.<br>
 <br>
-Then I remember something that I had read some time ago in a fantastic book of DSP - Digital Signal Processing: <br>
+Then I remembered something that I had read some time ago in a fantastic book of DSP - Digital Signal Processing: <br>

 * Understanding Digital Signal Processing 3rd Edition <br>
 by Richard G. Lyons

-In this book, is written that the calculation of the arc of tangent, arc tan( x / y ) is used heavily in DSP and because it's normal calculation is made using a Taylor series expansion it would be very heavy in terms of performance to calculate each value of the function. <br>
+In this book, is written that: the calculation of the arc of tangent, arc tan( x / y ) is heavily used in DSP and because it's normal calculation is made using a Taylor series expansion it would be very slow in terms of performance to calculate each value of the function. <br>
 <br>
 When this function is calculated in DSP, normally there is the need to perform this calculation a high number of times per second.
 For this reason, we have to find a simple way to calculate the arctan, without making use of the Taylor series expansion.
-Normally what is used is one approximation of that function that is computationally light. <br>
+Normally what is used is one approximation of that function that is computationally lighter. <br>
 <br>
 Prof. Lyons says clearly in his book, that if some reader finds a better approximation to the existing ones that he should contact him! <br>
 <br>